Roe-dToAid/roed_to_aid_fe/README.md

  <h1 align="center"> Welcome to Roe'd To Aid </h1>
 <h2  align="center">A safe space to find a safe place. </h2>

+After the U.S. Supreme Court officially reversed Roe v.
+Wade in June of 2022, millions lost a fundamental constitutional protection, the right to abortion.

+Roe'd To Aid was created to bring awareness and expand access to safe, authorized clinics that provide necessary healthcare to all birthers.
+This application compiles current clinic information by state and clearly defines authorized clinics and distinguishes them from misinformation centers.
+Users can learn about current state policies as well as available resources in their state.

 ## Table of Contents

 - [Project Overview](#project-overview)